bsdpot/potluck/hugo-nginx-alt/README.md

 The optional CUSTOMFILE parameter, if set to 1, will copy in your own customfile.tgz which will be extracted to ```/mnt/{SITENAME}/```.
 This would be a custom ```hugo.yaml```, static microblog posts or about.md pages and images for static dir.

-The optional CONTENTSRC parameter is the HTTP url of a github source with custom content pages and static files, or `git@hostname:/path` for a custom git server.
+The optional CONTENTSRC parameter is the HTTP url of a github source with custom content pages and static files, or `git@githost:repo.git` for a custom git server.
+You can specifically use `git@githost` and pass in the IP and port with the following parameters.
+Make sure to specify correct repo name.

 The optional GITPORT parameter is the SSH port for a custom git server instance.
-Set this is passing in `git@hostname:/path` for CONTENTSRC.
+Set this if passing in `git@githost:repo.git` for CONTENTSRC.

 The optional GITHOST parameter is the hostname or IP address of a custom git server instance.
-Set this is passing in `git@hostname:/path` for CONTENTSRC.
+Set this if passing in `git@githost:repo.git` for CONTENTSRC.
 Make sure to copy in the private SSH key for the user in `authorized_keys` on git server to `/root/sshkey`.

 The optional MYTITLE parameter is the site title.
 A default title will be set if not enabled.